 Arians did make an interesting comment about Brown though.

 “We wanted AB back,” Arians continued.
 “He was a model citizen the whole time he’s been here.
 We wanted him back, and he’s never had surgery in his life.
-It’s just a matter of [getting a] physical done.
+It’s just a matter of physical done.
 I wanted him back the whole time.”

 From all indications, we should see Brown back on the field providing Brady with another pass-catching option this season.

 To watch the Pewter Report interview with Arians, click the play button below.

 Follow Clint Lamb on Twitter @ClintRLamb.